rk0cc/collection_change_notifier/README.md

 ## Warning: Untested

 This repositry is newly created without testing.
-As alpha development stage, it is excepted serval error thrown.
+As development stage, it is excepted serval error thrown.

 ## Purpose